ErikBoraHuynh/Homelabs-Repository/Metasploit/README.md

 Entered `ipconfig` to list the Windows 10 VM / Victim's network adapter information.

 With the reverse shell established, we successfully demonstrated a red-team style post-exploitation scenario over port 3389 (RDP).
 At this point the attacker could perform additional actions such as privilege escalation, credential harvesting, lateral movement, or establish persistence.
-Through this home lab we have illustrated the risks of unmanaged malware execution in a simulated environment.
+Through this homelab we have illustrated the risks of unmanaged malware execution in a simulated environment.

 <img width="1275" height="798" alt="6" src="https://github.com/user-attachments/assets/e66c77f1-baa9-43c2-97c9-20471f6ae169" />
 <img width="1278" height="798" alt="6 1" src="https://github.com/user-attachments/assets/3f524e54-167a-4d35-9201-c62a62d48aa6" />